Slmpire/Slmpire/README.md

 # 👋 Hi, I’m Pelumi Ogunleye

+# 👋 Can refer to me as D_Sioplight😎
 # 👨‍💻A Frontend developer✌️
 -  😎Super cool in **HTML , CSS & Javascript**
 - 🌱 Currently learning **C/C++** ...